Mauvi-Labs/Coral-Tools-for-Media-Authenticity/README.md

 # Media Attestation Technique No. 01

-The media attestation technique in this project provides a tool for cryptographic signatures, particularly designed for use in social media platforms.
+The first media attestation technique in this project provides a tool for cryptographic signatures, particularly designed for use in social media platforms.
 It allows users to sign media files and verify the authenticity of signed media.

 ## Features